szaimen/Nextcloud-NAS-Guide/docs/access-backup.md

 :::

 ## Preparation
-If the Laptop/PC runs Linux, you can stip this step.
+If the Laptop/PC runs Linux, you can stip this section.
 On Windows an macOS you need to create an USB-stick with Linux and boot from it first:
 :::caution Bitlocker
 If Bitlocker is enabled on your Windows Laptop/PC, you should disable Bitlocker temporarily as otherwise you could get asked for a recovery key for this drive after the booting for the Linux USB-stick
 :::